lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   All-1 for the last one.
   For the other reliability modes, it is recommended to use a number of bits (N) equal to or greater than 3.
 Nevertheless, the appropriate value of N must be defined in the corresponding technology-specific profile documents.
-For windows that are not the last one from a fragmented packet, the FCN for the last SCHC fragment in such windows is an All-0.
+For windows that are not the last one from a SCHC fragmented packet, the FCN for the last SCHC fragment in such windows is an All-0.
 This indicates that the window is finished and communication proceeds according to the reliability mode in use.
-The FCN for the last SCHC fragment in the last window is an All-1, indicating the last fragment of the SCHC packet.
-It is also important to note that, in the No-ACK mode or when N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments will carry a FCN of 0.
+The FCN for the last SCHC fragment in the last window is an All-1, indicating the last SCHC fragment of the SCHC packet.
+It is also important to note that, in the No-ACK mode or when N=1, the last SCHC fragment of the packet will carry a FCN equal to 1, while all previous  SCHC fragments will carry a FCN of 0.
 For further details see {{FragModes}}.
 The highest FCN in the window, denoted MAX_WIND_FCN, MUST be a value equal to or smaller than 2^N-2.
 (Example for N=5, MAX_WIND_FCN may be set to 23, then subsequent FCNs are set sequentially and in decreasing order, and the FCN will wrap from 0 back to 23).

 * Datagram Tag (DTag).
 The DTag field, if present, is set to the same value for all SCHC fragments carrying the same SCHC
   packet, and to different values for different datagrams.
 Using this field, the sender can interleave fragments from different SCHC packets, while the receiver can still tell them apart.
-  In the fragment formats, the size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
+  In the SCHC fragment formats, the size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
 For each new SCHC packet processed by the sender, DTag MUST be sequentially increased, from 0 to 2^T – 1 wrapping back from 2^T - 1 to 0.
-  In the ACK format, DTag carries the same value as the DTag field in the fragments for which this ACK is intended.
+  In the ACK format, DTag carries the same value as the DTag field in the SCHC fragments for which this ACK is intended.

 * W (window): W is a 1-bit field.
 This field carries the same value for all SCHC fragments of a window, and it is complemented for the next window.
 The initial value for this field is 0.